mattermost/docs/source/cloud/cloud-integrations/cloud-slash-commands.rst

 1. Slash commands are designed to easily allow you to post messages.
 For other actions such as channel creation, you must also use the `Mattermost APIs <https://api.mattermost.com>`__.
 2. You can restrict who can create slash commands in `System Console > Integrations > Integration Management <https://docs.mattermost.com/administration/config-settings.html#restrict-managing-integrations-to-admins>`__.
 3. Mattermost outgoing webhooks are Slack-compatible.
 You can copy-and-paste code used for a Slack outgoing webhook to create Mattermost integrations.
 Mattermost `automatically translates Slack's JSON format <https://docs.mattermost.com/cloud/cloud-integrations/cloud-slash-commands.html#translate-slack-s-data-format-to-mattermost>`__.
 4. The external application may be written in any programming language.
-It needs to provide a URL which receives the request sent by your Mattermost server and responds with in the required JSON format.
+It needs to provide a URL which receives the request sent by your Mattermost workspace and responds with in the required JSON format.

 Share Your Integration
 ----------------------